flintlib/arb/doc/source/fmpcb_poly.rst

     and a default algorithm choice.

     We require that the constant term in `f` is exactly zero and that the linear term is nonzero.
-The underscore methods assume that `f` is zero-padded to length `n` and do not support aliasing.
+The underscore methods assume that *flen* is at least 2, and do not support aliasing.

 Evaluation
 -------------------------------------------------------------------------------